 The dbt Cloud integrated development environment (IDE) is a single interface for building, testing, running, and version-controlling dbt projects from your browser.
 With the Cloud IDE, you can compile dbt code into SQL and run it against your database directly.
-The IDE leverages the open-source dbt-rpc plugin to recompile only the changes made in your project.

 To develop in the Cloud IDE, make sure you have the following: